pellepl/spiffs/README.md

  - It is not a realtime stack.
 One write operation might take much longer than another.
  - Poor scalability.
 Spiffs is intended for small memory devices - the normal sizes for SPI flashes.
 Going beyond ~128MB is probably a bad idea.
 This is a side effect of the design goal to use as little ram as possible.
  - Presently, it does not detect or handle bad blocks.
+ - One configuration, one binary.
+There's no generic spiffs binary that handles all types of configurations.

 ## MORE INFO